 - Proof of source of funds

-While the formal transaction procedure does not commence until after the application is completed in its entirety, the two-step process ensures that once the above papers are submitted the due diligence, procedure can be initiated immediately in conjunction with the process of completing the rest of the required documents and the remaining procedure can be completed in a relatively much shorter period.
+While the formal transaction procedure does not commence until after the application is completed in its entirety, the two-step process ensures that once the above papers are submitted to the due diligence, the procedure can be initiated immediately in conjunction with the process of completing the rest of the required documents and the remaining procedure can be completed in a relatively much shorter period.

 The government also simplifies the documents according to the specificity of some customers in terms of culture and customs.
 In certain jurisdictions, you simply can’t get certain documents, as required from Grenada, so alternatives have been suggested in these cases.